vaytaliy/puck-push-hockey/README.md

 4. Peer-to-peer communication

 Features:
-1. Hand implemented 2D physics engine which includes collision detection, ice sliding physics, deflection, collision, acceleration of collided object based off speed at which it got hit
+1. Hand implemented 2D physics engine which includes collision detection, ice sliding physics, deflection, collision, acceleration
 2. Play 1v1 offline with 2 players on the same computer
 3. Play 1v1 on separate computers (LAN or Internet)
 4. UI is quite a lot of work to implement in MonoGame, so console is used in parallel to allow inputing server address if you want to play online